Norse cosmology: Time and space

-Cosmogony
+Cosmology

-Drawing in part on various eddic poems, the Gylfaginning section of the Prose Edda contains an account of the development and creation of the cosmos: Long before the Earth came to be, there existed the bright and flaming place called Muspell—a location so hot that foreigners may not enter it—and the foggy land of Niflheim.
+Drawing in part on various eddic poems, the Gylfaginning section of the Prose Edda contains an account of the development and creation of the cosmos: long before the Earth came to be, there existed the bright and flaming place called Muspell—a location so hot that foreigners may not enter it—and the foggy land of Niflheim.
 In Niflheim was a spring, Hvergelmir, and from it flow numerous rivers.
 Together these rivers, known as Élivágar, flowed further and further from their source.
 Eventually the poisonous substance within the flow came to harden and turn to ice.
 When the flow became entirely solid, a poisonous vapor rose from the ice and solidified into rime atop the solid river.
 These thick ice layers grew, in time spreading across the void of Ginnungagap.

-The northern region of Ginnungagap continued to fill with weight from the growing substance and its accompanying blowing vapor, yet the southern portion of Ginunngagap remained clear due to its proximity to the sparks and flames of Muspell.
+The northern region of Ginnungagap continued to fill with weight from the growing substance and its accompanying blowing vapor, yet the southern portion of Ginnungagap remained clear due to its proximity to the sparks and flames of Muspell.
 Between Niflheim and Muspell, ice and fire, was a placid location, "as mild as a windless sky".
 When the rime and the blowing heat met, the liquid melted and dropped, and this mixture formed the primordial being Ymir, the ancestor of all jötnar.
 Ymir sweated while sleeping.
 From his left arm grew a male and female jötunn, "and one of his legs begot a son with another", and these limbs too produced children.

 Ymir fed from rivers of milk that flowed from the teats of the primordial cow, Auðumbla.
 Auðumbla fed from salt she licked from rime stones.
 Over the course of three days, she licked free a beautiful and strong man, Búri.
 Búri's son Borr married a jötunn named Bestla, and the two had three sons: the gods Odin, Vili and Vé.
 The sons killed Ymir, and Ymir's blood poured across the land, producing great floods that killed all of the jötnar but two (Bergelmir and his unnamed wife, who sailed across the flooded landscape).